IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_instance.html.markdown

 * `pi_replication_policy` - (Optional, string) Specifies the replication policy (e.g., none).
 * `pi_replication_scheme` - (Optional, string) Specifies the replicate scheme (prefix/suffix).
 * `pi_pin_policy` - (Optional,string) Specifies the pin policy for the lpar (none/soft/hard) - This is dependent on the cloud instance capabilities.
+* `pi_health_status` - (Optional,string) Specifies if terraform should poll for the Health Status to be OK or WARNING.
+Default is OK.
 ## Attribute Reference

 The following attributes are exported: